 It is somewhat simpler to look at the Gini-Coefficient to have numerical indicator for the equality or inequality of e variable distribution.
-The Gini-Coefficient (between 0 an 1) measures the area between the Lorenz curve and the Base Line, it would be 0 for a complete fit and 1 for extreme inequality.
-This means the closer the Gini coefficient is to 0,the more uniform the expenditure is distributed.
-The Gini Coefficient is the ratio of the mean of expenditure among the group members (the 10 percentiles) divided by the group mean
+The Gini- Coefficient (between 0 an 1) measures the area between the Lorenz curve and the Base Line, it would be 0 for a complete fit (all households groups have the same share of the income/expenditure) and 1 for extreme inequality (like one household has all, the rest has none).
+This means the closer the Gini coefficient is to 0, the more uniform the distribution of expenditure is.
+The Gini Coefficient is the ratio of the mean of expenditure among the group members (the 10 percentiles) divided by the group mean.